VISIT OUR ART STORE ▶

 Painting translucent magnolia flowers can be a bit challenging, but it’s also incredibly rewarding.

-If you've enjoyed this lesson, why not try painting a few magnolias of your own?
-Share your creations with me—I'd love to see how your flowers turn out!
+If readers have enjoyed this lesson, why not try painting a few magnolias of their own?
+They can share their creations—the artist would love to see how their flowers turn out!